lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-c-meets-native-webassembly-interop.md

 Calling C# from a Wasm module is more complex.
 Since WebAssembly modules cannot natively call into .NET code (unless the host exposes it explicitly), it requires the Wasm runtime to **import functions from the host**.

-Let’s take a simple example where the Wasm module expects a logging function from the host:
+Let's take a simple example where the Wasm module expects a logging function from the host:

 ```wat
 (import "env" "log" (func $log (param i32)))